sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 map to that consensus in the result.

 This operation always reaches a consensus, even if it is an empty map.

+#### CborData

+A CborData operation wraps another operation, and tells the authorities that after the operation is completed, its result should be decoded as a CBOR bytestring.

+Parameters: `ITEM_OP` (Any SingleOp that can take a bstr input.)

+     ; Encoding
+     CborSimpleOp = {
+         op: "CborSimple",
+         item-op: MedianOp / ModeOp / ThresholdOp / NoneOp
+     }
+     CborDerivedItemOp = {
+         op: "CborDerived",
+         item-op: DerivedItemOp,
+     }

+To apply either of these operations to a set of votes, first apply `ITEM_OP` to those votes.
+After that's done, check whether the consensus from that operation is a bstr that encodes a single item of "well-formed" "valid" cbor.
+If it is not, this operation gives no consensus.
+Otherwise, the consensus value for this operation is the decoding of that bstr value.

 #### DerivedFromField